Western use of the swastika in the early 20th century: Swastika tiles

 Ceramic tiles with a swastika design were produced by a number of North American manufacturers in the late 19th and early 20th centuries.
-They were often installed in repeating patterns or in combination with related ancient symbols.
+They were often installed in repeating patterns or in combination with related ancient and/or geometric symbols.
 In western architecture, pre-World War II swastika tiles are typically a minor decorative element and have only become prominent when their original intent or symbolic meaning has been re-interpreted.